Shopping Cart

 About the Play:

 And They Dance Real Slow in Jackson was first developed and performed by the Hanover College Theatre Group.
-The play was chosen as a finalist for the American College Theatre Festival and opened at the Kennedy Center for the Performing Arts in 1979.
-It received its first professional production in 1983 by the New Playwrights’ Theatre in Washington, DC.
-It was subsequently performed by the Circle Repertory Company in 1984, and opened Off-Broadway in 1985 at the Hudson Guild Theatre.
-The play enjoyed widespread acceptance among leading regional theatres, and has become a popular choice for school and community theatre productions.
+The play was chosen as a finalist for the American College Theatre Festival Award and opened at the Kennedy Center for the Performing Arts in 1979.
+Its first professional production was in 1983 by the New Playwrights' Theatre in Washington, DC.
+It was subsequently performed by the famed Circle Repertory Company in 1984, and opened Off-Broadway in 1985 at the Hudson Guild Theatre.
+The play has become a favourite scene study vehicle in acting classes and workshops, enjoyed widespread acceptance among leading regional theatres, and remains a popular choice for school and community theatre productions.

 What people say: